Nico15037/gm-multiple-windows/README.md

 Possible ideas for the future:

 ---------------------------
-Function that fills out part of an array for mw_open_windows_ext
+Function that fills out part of an array made for mw_open_windows_ext

 (Across/along the screen + has separation space between the windows)